gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO - replacement (@RuleSource) detail

+### TaskParameter replaced with TaskExecutionRequest

+Incubating class `TaskParameter` has been replaced with `TaskExecutionRequest`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.